-Having one or more signature dishes represents an important competitive advantage for food service operators, giving customers a reason to choose your establishment versus any number of other options, from skipping a meal or cooking at home to patronizing another establishment.
-Whether it’s a better version of something guests can get elsewhere—such as a hamburger—or a unique, totally one-of-a-kind menu item that no other place sells, menu signatures are vital.
+Having one or more signature dishes represents an important competitive advantage for food service operators in every segment, giving customers a reason to choose your establishment versus any number of other options, from skipping a meal or cooking at home to patronizing a competitor.
+Whether it’s a better version of something guests can get elsewhere—such as a sandwich—or a unique, totally one-of-a-kind menu item that no other place sells, menu signatures are vital.

 - Make It Memorable – Job one is creating an item that customers remember and associate with your brand; when they find themselves wanting that item again (and they will), they become repeat customers, tell their friends, who become repeat customers . . . and on it goes.
 Developing unique, craveable flavors is part of the process of creating a successful signature item.